taghipour87/wallet/README.md

 Instruction for deploying and running project:

-1. run below command in these directories(wallet and wallet/configserver and wallet/gateway and wallet/discoveryserver)
+1. run following command in these directories(wallet/configserver , wallet/gateway , wallet/discoveryserver)

+mvn clean package

+2. Make sure config server and discovery server are up before run following command in wallet directory:

-mvn clean package -DskipTests
+mvn clean package

-3. run below command in /wallet directory and wait about 10 minute after that you can test wallet services
+3. run following command in /wallet directory and wait about 10 minute after that you can test wallet services

 docker-compose up -d